 2. When going to the Backup tab, you can see this software backs up the system by default.
 You only need to choose a destination to store the system image.

-3. Click Back up Now to start backing up immediately.
+3. Click Back Up Now to start backing up immediately or click Back Up Later to delay the task.

 It is recommended to create a bootable USB flash drive with MiniTool Media Builder so that you can perform a system recovery when your PC doesn’t work properly after Windows Server 2012 R2 to 2019 update.